CuddleBear92/Hydrus-Presets-and-Scripts/Scripts - 3rd party/yiff.party_subs/README.md

 **NOTE** the API parser does no yet support inline files but we are working on this one.

 # **IMPORTANT** **DOUBLE CHECK YOUR SUBSCRIPTION SETTINGS AFTER IMPORT THAT THEY ARE TO YOUR LIKING AND NEEDS!**

+v0.02: Blacklists, rename old favorites export to the blacklist name listed in the script.
+By Default: `yiff_blacklist.txt` This will make it so it will not make subs of already exported favorites, only making new ones you might have added since the last export.